 Broader Implications

-In terms of the wider consequence, the Adam Skindzier missing baby search received a more or less positive completion; however, it does drive home the issues of finding people who have gone missing.
+The search for the missing baby, Adam Skindzier, ended relatively well.
+Still, it highlights the ongoing challenges of locating missing persons.
 Cases that involve young kids are even more delicate in nature and need to be taken with a lot of care without letting the urgency suffer.

 The case also raises new questions about how much technology is getting integrated with the way law enforcement works.
 Social media networks like Twitter, MySpace, and Facebook have started to be crucial in the dissemination of alerts and retrieval of tips from the public.
 In this case, all these tools must have enlarged the audience of the missing persons appeal, which made the case easier to address.